elcritch/sigils/docs/threading.md

   - `Deref(deref)` — drop a reference previously `Move`-ed to this thread and prune dead `references`.
   - `Exit` — stop the scheduler loop.

-- `AgentRemote` (threadBase): A mailbox-capable agent base with `inbox: Chan[ThreadSignal]`.
-Proxies extend this to implement per-proxy mailboxes.
+- `AgentActor` (actors): Mailbox-capable agent base with `inbox: Chan[ThreadSignal]` and a lock for thread-safe subscription updates.

-- `AgentProxy[T]`/`AgentProxyShared` (threadProxies): Twin proxies mediating cross-thread communication.
+- `AgentProxy[T]`/`AgentProxyShared` (threadProxies): A single local proxy that mediates cross-thread communication.
-  - `remote: WeakRef[Agent]` — the real agent (owned by the destination thread after a move).
+  - `remote: WeakRef[AgentActor]` — the real agent (owned by the destination thread after a move).
-  - `proxyTwin: WeakRef[AgentProxyShared]` — the opposite-side proxy.
+  - `remoteThread: SigilThreadPtr` — scheduler for the thread that owns `remote`.
-  - `remoteThread: SigilThreadPtr` — scheduler for the thread that owns `proxyTwin`.
+  - `homeThread: SigilThreadPtr` — scheduler for the thread that owns the proxy.
-  - `lock: Lock` — protects proxy twin access and local proxy state.
+  - `forwarded: HashSet[SigilName]` — signals currently forwarded from `remote` to the proxy.

 ## Moving Agents Across Threads

 `moveToThread(agent, thread)` (threadProxies):

 - Preconditions: `agent` must be unique (`isUniqueRef`) to prevent sharing GC refs across threads.
-- Creates two proxies:
+- Creates a single proxy:
   - `localProxy` — lives on the current thread; used by local code to talk to the remote agent.
-  - `remoteRouter` — lives on the destination thread; used to forward events back to the local side.
 - Rewrites subscriptions:
   - Outbound (agent listening to others): rebinds listeners so the local proxy receives those signals and forwards across threads.
-  - Inbound (others listening to agent): rebinds so callers attach to `localProxy`; the remote agent publishes to `remoteRouter`, which forwards back.
+  - Inbound (others listening to agent): rebinds callers to `localProxy`; the proxy arranges direct forwarding by adding thread-safe subscriptions on the remote agent using `localSlot`.
 - Ownership transfer:
-  - Sends `Move(agent)` and `Move(remoteRouter)` to the destination thread so they are owned (and managed) by that thread's `references` table.
+  - Sends `Move(agent)` to the destination thread so it is owned (and managed) by that thread's `references` table.
 - Returns `localProxy` to the caller; the original `agent` variable is moved (becomes `nil`).

 The tests demonstrate this flow, e.g.: